2

 – Joe

-Dec 26, 2014 at 19:15
+Commented Dec 26, 2014 at 19:15

 • You are so right, Joe.
 Despite my weatherman's forecast of 50F+, my smoke job suffered through an unexpected early drop to 30F.
 Even with the thermal mass I added, my temp swings were large, and I ran out of wood early.
-Had to finish in the oven. :/ Dec 27, 2014 at 6:50
+Had to finish in the oven. :/ Commented Dec 27, 2014 at 6:50

 • maybe some sort of insulation on the outside of the box might help?
 For the cold side, you could use sheet styrofoam.
 I'm not sure what would be best for the hot site.